-If the observed data is invertible mixtures of non-Gaussian components, i.e., the mixing matrix $\bW$ is invertible, \citet{comon1994independent} showed that the representation of $X$ can be uniquely identified up to scaling and permutation of the columns of $\bW$, given enough observed data vectors $X$.
+If the observed data is invertible mixtures of non-Gaussian components (i.e., the mixing matrix $\bW$ is invertible), \citet{comon1994independent} showed that the representation of $X$ can be uniquely identified up to scaling and permutation of the columns of $\bW$ (given enough data vectors $X$).
 Further, if $\bW$ is of full column rank and at most one source in $S$ is Gaussian, the representation of $X$ is still identifiable up to scaling and permutation indeterminacies \citep{eriksson2004identifiability}.
 For detailed explanation about ICA, the reader can refer to \citep{hyvarinen2000independent,comon2010handbook}.

-When the number of observed variables is less than the number of sources, \citet{eriksson2004identifiability} showed that if all the $m$ sources are non-Gaussian and the representation of $X$ is irreducible, the matrix $\bW$ can be identified up to scaling and permutation of its columns.
-Irreducibility means that the columns of the mixing matrix $\bW$ are pairwise linearly independent.
-If two columns in $\bW$ are linearly dependent, with corresponding sources $s_i$ and $s_j$, then it is impossible to to distinguish between the true representation of $X$ and another representation with $m-1$ sources in which the two linearly dependent columns are merged into a single column.
+When the number of observed variables is less than the number of sources, \citet{eriksson2004identifiability} showed that if all the $m$ sources are non-Gaussian and the representation of $X$ is irreducible, then $\bW$ can be identified up to scaling and permutation of its columns.
+Irreducibility means that the columns of $\bW$ are pairwise linearly independent.
+If two columns in $\bW$ are linearly dependent, with corresponding sources $s_i$ and $s_j$, then it is impossible to to distinguish between the true representation of $X$ and another representation with $m-1$ sources, where the two linearly dependent columns are merged into a single column.

 We now describe LiNGAM algorithm, which uniquely recovers the causal structure of the underlying model when the mixing matrix is invertible and the sources are non-Gaussian \citep{shimizu2006linear}.
-The underlying DS-SCM is written as
+The underlying DS-SCM can be written as